Featured snippet guide: How to highlight your Google search results

 Featured Snippet Content Optimization

-Triggers and content for the featured snippet
+Trigger and content for the featured snippet

 The design of the content is also important.
 So: what type of content is needed?
 A written definition, a list with bullet points or a table?
 There is not necessarily a right or wrong answer here.
 Just think about what is most likely to help the user.

-Google is now really good at recognizing relevant content that matches a specific user question.
+Google is now really good at recognising relevant content that matches a specific user question.
 It is important that you formulate the content as specifically as possible.
-So don't start with Adam and Eve and avoid introductory sentences and empty phrases.
+So don’t start with Adam and Eve and avoid introductory sentences and empty phrases.
 Get straight to the point.

 It’s a direct question-and-answer game.
 If someone asks: “How do I take a screenshot on the Mac?”, you don’t (!) have to explain what a screenshot is first.
 Focus on answering the question as specifically as possible: